pearsontechnology/environment-operator/docs/Using_Eo2flux.md

 ## How to use

-### Clone to tool source repository to your local Go environment
+### Cloning the tool source repository to your local Go environment

 Before clonning make sure you have set your $GOPATH and $GOBIN variables